carvel-dev/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 - integer ==> `integer`
 - float ==> `type: number; format: float`

-### `default`

-Declares a default value.

-The value of this property:
-- is always included;
-- is typically the value of the data value in the `ytt` schema;
-- if the data value is annotated `@schema/default`, _that_ value is used instead.

 ### `additionalProperties`

 Indicates whether other keys are allowed in a mapping/object.